platomav/MCExtractor/README.md

 ####**B3.
 MC Extractor Error Control**

 During operation, MC Extractor may encounter some issues that can trigger Notes, Warnings or Errors.
-Notes (yellow color) provide useful information about a characteristic of this particular firmware.
+Notes (yellow or green color) provide useful information about a characteristic of this particular firmware.
 Warnings (purple color) notify the user of possible problems that can cause system instability.
 Errors (red color) are shown when something unexpected or problematic is encountered.

 ##**C. Download MC Extractor**